pskelsey/4C-model/docs/Documentation.md

 Data defining the spatial coverage of crops and land-use types were derived from [IACS](https://ec.europa.eu/agriculture/direct-support/iacs_en), [JACS](http://www.gov.scot/Topics/Statistics/Browse/Agriculture-Fisheries/PubFinalResultsJuneCensus), and [CROME](https://data.gov.uk/data/search?q=CROME).
 These data cover Scotland and England only.

 ## Basic operation
-Tabs: The app has two 'tabs' - 'Model' and 'Projections.'
-To switch from one tab to the other just click on their name.
+<p>Tabs: The app has two 'tabs' - 'Model' and 'Projections.'
+To switch from one tab to the other just click on their name.</p>
-Switches: Drag the circluar switch to the left or right, or just click in the empty space.
+<p>Switches: Drag the circluar switch to the left or right, or just click in the empty space.</p>
-Drop down lists: Click on the downward pointing arrow to reveal the list.
+<p>Drop down lists: Click on the downward pointing arrow to reveal the list.</p>
-Numeric fields: Click in the white box to change the numerical value.
-Then hit enter or click outside the box.
+<p>Numeric fields: Click in the white box to change the numerical value.
+Then hit enter or click outside the box.</p>
-Text fields: Click in the white box to change the text.
+<p>Text fields: Click in the white box to change the text.
 Then hit enter or click outside the box.
-If
+If</p>

 ## Model Tab
 <p align="left">